Using the bum-gun in Thailand is easy

 One of the most amazing Asian inventions is the toilet hose or ‘bum gun’.
-This is a small hose with a spray nozzle on the end that’s attached to the wall in practically every toilet in Thailand and is used after you’ve been to the loo, to spray your nether regions to get them clean.
+This is a small hose with a spray nozzle on the end that’s attached to the wall in practically every toilet in Thailand, and is used after you’ve been to the loo to spray your nether regions and to get them clean.

 They use the toilet hose or ‘bum gun’ to spray water on themselves, use soap that they bring with them to make sure they’re completely clean, and then use the toilet hose again to rinse off.
 A quick dry with some toilet paper, and they’re just as clean as when they left the house that morning.

 The toilet hose or bum gun in Thailand really is brilliant but, if you haven’t been faced with one before, how do you use it?

 Testing the Toilet Hose or Bum Gun – First things first, test the water pressure before you use it.
 The British call the toilet hose the ‘bum gun’ and for good reason.
 The nozzle on the end of the hose is shaped a bit like a gun, with a trigger that you press to release the water.